lzpmpc005/Traffic_Management_System/README.md

 - Analyse Traffice Flow
 - Generate and Retrieve Traffic Report
 - Detect and Predict Congestion and Notify Drivers by Email
+- Detect Emergency Vehicles that are on mission
+- Point the fastest way to the Emergency Vehicle and avoid congestions
+- Notify drivers ahead to make way by email

 ## Installation and Run